skypjack/uvw/README.md

 Go the raw way at your own risk, but do not expect any support in case of bugs.

+# Related Projects

+If you're interested in additional tools and libraries that build upon this project, you might find the following useful:

+- **[uvw_net](https://github.com/mincequi/uvw_net)**: A networking library on top of uvw with a collection of clients (HTTP Client, Modbus Client, SunSpec Client).
+It also includes discovery impementations like dns-sd / mdns.

 # Contributors

 If you want to contribute, please send patches as pull requests against the